 Yes, as per provisions of Section 195 of the IT Act, an NRI investor will receive dividend income from mutual funds after the deduction of TDS.
-In the case of dividend income from equity mutual funds, TDS deduction of 20% on dividends is applicable.
+In the case of dividend income from equity mutual funds, a TDS deduction of 20% on dividends is applicable.

 CBDT has already clarified that TDS deduction as per Section 194K will be applicable only on the income one receives from dividends.
-So, a fund house will not make any deduction on incomes that fall under ‘Capital Gains’ head.
+So, a fund house will not make any deduction on incomes that fall under the ‘Capital Gains’ head.

 A mutual fund house cannot make TDS deductions under Section 194K of the Income Tax Act in the following cases: